 On the 27 July, the Government announced that farmers ‘will no longer have to comply with the so called greening requirements with effect from the 2021 scheme year.’

-In essence this means that the requirement to maintain Crop Diversification (aka the two or three crop rule), Ecological Focus Areas (EFA) and Permanent Grassland in order to qualify for the 30% of the BPS payment attached the greening will cease to apply from the end of 2020.
+In essence this means that the requirement to maintain Crop Diversification (aka the two or three crop rule), Ecological Focus Areas (EFA) and Permanent Grassland in order to qualify for the 30% of the BPS payment attached to greening will cease to apply from the end of 2020.

 However, we know that many of you take pride and enjoyment in your environmental management on farm, in particular your EFAs, so CFE is presenting you with options to consider for next year and beyond.

 Okay, this isn’t actually an option we would advocate, and you should be particularly careful if you have environmental management on farm funded through other mechanisms, such as Countryside Stewardship, which might be affected.

 If you are considering bringing areas back into production, make sure you’ve taken the following into account:

 Abandoning management might seem like an attractive option, and there is an ongoing debate as to the environmental benefits of ‘rewilding’, but we would advise caution with this approach too.